edamontology/edammap/docs/api.rst

 bio.tools input
 ---------------

-Under the field name "tool", a JSON object adhering to `biotoolsSchema <https://biotoolsschema.readthedocs.io/>`_ can be specified.
+Under the field name ``"tool"``, a JSON object adhering to `biotoolsSchema <https://biotoolsschema.readthedocs.io/>`_ can be specified.
 All values possible in bio.tools can be specified, but only values relevant to EDAMmap will be used.
 A few attributes are mandatory: `name <https://biotools.readthedocs.io/en/latest/curators_guide.html#name-tool>`_, `description <https://biotools.readthedocs.io/en/latest/curators_guide.html#description>`_ and `homepage <https://biotools.readthedocs.io/en/latest/curators_guide.html#homepage>`_.
 The input will be mirrored under tool_ in the response_, but with found EDAM terms added to it.

 .. _api_parameters: